Learning Plans - Making in app template changes

 If your template is using a Custom Word Template, you'll see a banner message informing you.
 Any changes to comment box names, or if you've added or removed any, will need to be updated in the Word template.

-The third tab, Target Columns, controls any target table columns that you want in your template.
+The fourth tab, Targets, controls any target tables in your template.

-The Insight standard learning plan template appears as below, for example.
+The Insight Learning Plan template appears as below, for example.

 Simply click within any existing name to make changes.

 Use the tools to rename, add or remove as required.
-Like comment boxes, you can drag and drop the text boxes, using the arrow icons, to change their order in the table (the top one appearing on the left and so on).
+You can drag and drop the title boxes, using the arrow icons, to change their order in the table (the top one appearing on the left and so on).

 If you are editing a template that is already in use in your school, be cautious about deleting columns.
 If you delete a column, and Save your changes, that column will be removed from any existing learning plans.
 Any information in that column, for any pupil, will also be deleted.
 Re-adding the column will not restore the data.